Gibbsforce/alkemyChallengeFullstackJS/README.md

 Password: aaaa0000
 ```

-`The data provided above is already stored in both fila and sql persistence, you could directly login`
+`The data provided above is already stored in both file and sql persistence, you could directly login`